-For example, you can deduct your state taxes on your federal income tax return, and federal law requires that states must allow you to claim a credit for or deduct income taxes that you've paid to other states as well.
+You can deduct your state taxes on your federal income tax return, and federal law requires that states must allow you to claim a credit for or to deduct income taxes that you've paid to other states as well.
 So it only stands to reason that you should be able to deduct your federal taxes on your state tax return.
 Unfortunately, that's not always the case.

-- Alabama allows a deduction for your total federal tax liability from your federal return, less any federal tax credits that you've claimed.
-For example, you could claim a $3,000 deduction on your state return if you owe the IRS $4,000 and you claimed one tax credit in the amount of $1,000 on your federal return.
+Alabama allows a deduction for your total federal tax liability from your federal return, less any federal tax credits that you've claimed.
+For example, you could claim a $3,000 deduction on your state return if you owe the IRS $4,000 and you claimed one federal tax credit in the amount of $1,000 on your federal return.

 Montana allows a deduction of all federal taxes actually paid in cash during the year.
-The deduction is equal to federal taxes withheld from your paycheck during the year plus any estimated payments you made during the year, plus any federal taxes paid with your prior year’s tax return during the year.
-The amount of the deduction is limited to $5,000 for single filers and $10,000 for married filing jointly, and you must itemize on your state tax return to claim it.
+The deduction is equal to federal taxes withheld from your paycheck during the year plus any estimated payments you made during the year, plus any federal taxes paid with your prior year’s tax return.

 Things to Consider